 2. Students will lead the process of selecting a placement site.
 Considerations will include:

-- Interns for Justice select a population (children and youth, persons with disabilities, individuals experiencing homelessness, older adults, survivors of domestic abuse…) with whom they would like to stand in solidarity with throughout the summer.
+- Population: Populations have included children and youth, persons with disabilities, individuals experiencing homelessness, older adults, survivors of domestic abuse… The intern will be deciding with whom they would like to stand in solidarity for the summer.

-- Students commit to working 300 hours (approximately 8 weeks) over the summer months alongside their chosen population and community.
+3. Students commit to working 300 hours (approximately 8 -10 weeks) of direct service over the summer months.

-- Students follow a summer syllabus which includes selected readings, journaling throughout the experience, mid & end of internship evaluations, and the submission of a final paper.
+4. Students follow a guiding packet which includes the completion of a Learning Agreement, ongoing personal reflection and social analysis, selected readings, 2-3 electronic conversations with peer Interns, mid & end of internship evaluations, and the submission of a final project.

 - Moreau Center support throughout your summer internship